Wetitpig/geodesic/README.md

 * Inverse problem: Given 2 coordinates, evaluate the distance, the initial bearing and the final bearing.
 * Polygon problem: Given a set of coordinates, evaluate the perimeter and area.

-`-f [sphere|ellipsoid]` Select projection for evaluating the azimuths and distances.
+`-f [sphere|ellipsoid|block]` Select projection for evaluating the azimuths and distances.
-* Sphere projection employs the haversine algorithm.
+* Sphere projection employs the haversine algorithm and spherical triangle formula.
 Error is higher (error ~0.5%).
-* Ellipsoid projection employs the Vincenty's algorithm.
+* Ellipsoid projection employs the Vincenty's algorithm with modifications by Charles Karney.
 It is more resource-intensive (2x sphere projection).
+* Block projection means following parallels of latitude and meridians of longitude.
+For meridian arcs Bessel's series is implemented.
+All inputted coordinates should follow meridians of longitude and parallels of latitude.

 `-s` Different computations for different problems.
 * Distance between coordinates for inverse problems.